kida31/kenny-waren/README.md

 # kenny quick order function

+**NOTE** OUTDATED DESCRIPTION.
+I have changed this to a library since.

 ## How to install

 1. Add the library to your project.
 We will assume you named it `warenbestellung`.
 If this collides with any other libraries, feel free to change that.